 1. Autism- What was formerly known as “Autistic Disorder” will now be “Autism Spectrum Disorder”.
 The manual will include very specific examples to help practitioners classify patients.
-Asperger’s syndrome will no longer be a distinct disorder, instead falling under Autism Spectrum Disorder.
-Commentators expect these changes to cause quite a debate, because access to educational and social services are based on an official diagnosis.
+Asperger’s syndrome will no longer be a distinct disorder, instead of falling under Autism Spectrum Disorder.
+Commentators expect these changes to cause quite a debate because access to educational and social services is based on an official diagnosis.

 2. Binge-eating Disorder- This is now a separate disorder in and of itself, and no longer under the “proposed” category.
 In the past, doctors have just considered binge-eating to be a symptom of depression and anxiety.

 3. Depression diagnosis broadened- Depressive disorder has now been expanded to include bereavement.
 In the past edition, symptoms of depression due to the loss of a loved one were an exception to depression, but now that exception has been removed.
 There have always been critics that the definition of depression is too broad, but now the definition has become broader.

 4. New category for extreme temper tantrums- There is a new diagnosis now for children who present with extreme irritability and behavioral outbursts more than three times a week for over a year.
 The diagnosis is called disruptive mood dysregulation disorder, or DMDD.
 There are many critics that say that normal childhood behavior is being pathologized, but the APA says that to the contrary, the new diagnosis will prevent children from being misdiagnosed with bipolar disorder, which is often treated with very powerful anti-psychotic drugs.